Lindsey-Adams/Portfolio/README.md

  >+ Job Accommodation Network: https://askjan.org
  >+ Exceptional Individuals: https://exceptionalindividuals.com
 >  <br>
->Want to learn more about your cognitive skills our what neurodiverse employees can contribute to your company?
+>Want to learn more about your cognitive skills?
+Or what neurodiverse employees can contribute to your company?
 Take a look at the <a href="https://exceptionalindividuals.com/candidates/neurodiversity-resources/spiky-profile/">"Spiky Profile"</a> by <a href="https://exceptionalindividuals.com">Exceptional Individuals</a> to learn more about your strengths, learning styles, and challenges (I am not a paid sponsor/affiliate).
 <br>
 <br>
 <br>